-43 Veritas Collegiate Academy cannot be held responsible if a serious communicable disease is introduced to the school without its knowledge.
+Veritas Collegiate Academy cannot be held responsible if a serious communicable disease is introduced to the school without its knowledge.

-SIGNED ACKNOWLEDGEMENT
+Signature Acknowledgment

+I,

+Have read all the preceding pages of the Parent/Student Handbook, and am in agreement with the Educational Philosophy of Veritas, the Admissions Policy, the Statement of Faith, and all other policies of Veritas Collegiate Academy.

+I am also aware of and in agreement with the policies concerning student debt, the guidelines of conduct/discipline/demerit system, grading procedures, dress code and attendance set forth herein.

-Additionally, I hereby agree to abide by the policies and procedures of Veritas Collegiate Academy and am aware that by violating any of the policies of the school, my attendance may be terminated by the headmaster.
+Additionally, I hereby agree to abide by the policies and procedures of Veritas Collegiate Academy and am aware that by violating any of the policies of the school my attendance may be terminated by the headmaster.

 Name

+Student Signature

-Student Signature (if over 7)
+(if over 7)

 Name

 Parent/Guardian Signature

+Please sign and return this page to the school office

+Revised 11/13/15

-Please sign and return this page to the school office Attendance at Veritas Collegiate Academy is contingent upon student and parent signing and submitting this policy acknowledgment.
+Attendance at Veritas Collegiate Academy is contingent upon student and parent signing and submitting this policy acknowledgment